PerttuHamalainen/MediaAI/Lessons/GettingStarted.md

 ## Running the notebooks on jupyter.cs.aalto.fi
 Alternatively, you can log in to [Aalto's Jupyter service](https://jupyter.cs.aalto.fi) with your Aalto account, and select this course from the spawner menu.
 After this, when you do this for the first time, clone this repository by opening a terminal and typing ```git clone https://github.com/PerttuHamalainen/MediaAI```.
 After that, you can browse to the code/Jupyter folder and click on the notebooks to open and edit.

-## Lesson structure
-The notebooks form a progression:

-* [Introduction to tensors, numpy and matplotlib](../Code/Jupyter/DataAndTensors.ipynb), the basic tools you need for any scientific computing.

-* [Training a very simple neural network](../Code/Jupyter/PredictWeight.ipynb)  using a [Kaggle](https://www.kaggle.com/) dataset of human height and weight.

-* [Image classification](../Code/Jupyter/MNIST.ipynb), the bread-and-butter of neural networks.

-* [Fooling the image classifier with adversarial images](../Code/Jupyter/AdversarialMNIST.ipynb).
-This is a bit more advanced topic, but included to demonstrate that discriminative models also have applications in generating images and visualizations.
-We will also revisit the topic later.

-The lesson focuses on [Tensorflow](https://www.tensorflow.org/), which is the currently dominant deep learning library, although [PyTorch](https://pytorch.org/) is gaining in popularity.
-Those interested are encouraged to port the exercises to PyTorch!